dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-1.0.4 is a patch release.
-It changes the way that the plugin recommends that you run bitcoind.
+1.0.5 is a patch release.
+It fixes a minor bug and introduces the tutorial video in the readme.
-The plugin now suggests lines that you can drop into your `~/.bitcoin/bitcoin.conf`.
-You can then run bitcoind without command-line parameters.

 == Donating ==